-Q54 If an official sells his house but has not moved out yet, can he still hold office?
+Q54 If a trustee sells his house but has not moved yet, can he still hold office?

 Yes.
-An individual can hold an elected office as long as he/she continues to live in the village.
+An individual can hold an elected office as long as they continue to live in the village.
 Being a property owner is not a requirement.